ski-sim/ski-sim/README.md

 ### Hi there 👋, I am [KYUIL](https://rusty-sj.github.io/)! 😁

-Hello, my name is kyuil sim and I am a student at [hanyang University](https://eecs.oregonstate.edu/) majoring in Industrial Engineering.
+Hello, my name is kyuil sim and I am a student at [Korea Advanced Institute of Science and Technology](https://eecs.oregonstate.edu/) majoring in Industrial Engineering.

 - 🔭 I did an internship  at [spacemap](https://spacemap42.com/)
 - 💬 Brainstorm with me over tech, algorithms, career, and music